Tymursabrove/Laravel-Vue-CRM/README.md

+This is a project for the general purpose CRM.

 ### Brief instructions for installing and configuring the educational project
 * composer create-project laravel/laravel:^8.0 example-app
 * In file .env input value and setting database